 Descended from a long-line of New York City designers and painters, I share their love of nature, the water, and landscape painting.
 My mother, a painter and fashion designer, created clothes for me like those she saw in Saks Fifth Avenue windows.
 On our many long drives along the Bronx River and Henry Hudson Parkways into The City and visits to the Metropolitan Museum of Art, I drew inspiration for my drawings and paintings.

 After graduating from NC State University in 1988 as the first mother and two daughters to ever do so, I worked as a technical writer and designer, visually painting pictures with everything I touched.
-Now, after a life-long search for a sense of place, I’ve settled in Clayton, North Carolina where I hope to share my memories and view of the world through my art.
+Now, after a life-long search for a sense of place, I’ve settled in Clayton, North Carolina where I play piano, walk, hike, garden and gather inspiration for painting.